-Name/position at Ellington/our Manager Age Background summary John Geanakoplos Managing Director of Ellington 62 Professor Geanakoplos is a Managing Director at Ellington where he is the head of Research and Development, a position that he has held since March 1995, and is responsible for the design of computer models to evaluate and hedge the firm's portfolio.
+Name/position at Ellington/our Manager Age Background summary John Geanakoplos Managing Director of Ellington 63 Professor Geanakoplos is a Managing Director at Ellington where he is the head of Research and Development, a position that he has held since March 1995, and is responsible for the design of computer models to evaluate and hedge the firm's portfolio.
 Professor Geanakoplos is largely responsible for the theoretical framework of Ellington's proprietary prepayment model and interest rate model.
 He became a full Professor at Yale University in 1986, at the age of 30, and is currently the James Tobin Professor of Economics and Director of the Cowles Foundation for Research in Economics.
 He was elected a fellow of the Econometric Society in 1990 and of the American Academy of Arts and Sciences in 1999.
 He was awarded the Samuelson Prize in 1999, and was awarded the first Bodossaki Prize in economics in 1995.
 In 1990 and again in 2000, he directed the economics program at the Santa Fe Institute, where he remains an external professor.
 Professor Geanakoplos graduated summa cum laude, Phi Beta Kappa with a B.A. in Mathematics from Yale University and received a M.A. in Mathematics and a Ph.D. in economics from Harvard University.
 Professor Geanakoplos is neither registered nor required to be registered with the CFTC and is not a member of the NFA in any capacity.
-Peter Green Managing Director of Ellington 38 Mr. Green is a Managing Director at Ellington, a position he has held since January 2010.
-Mr. Green heads Ellington's Risk Management department, which helps monitor, measure and manage liquidity, market, credit, operational, and other risks.
+Peter Green Managing Director of Ellington 39 Mr. Green is a Managing Director at Ellington, a position he has held since January 2010.
+Mr. Green heads Ellington's Risk Management department, which helps monitor, measure, and manage liquidity, market, credit, operational, and other risks.
 Mr. Green also serves on Ellington's Investment and Risk Management Committee.
 At Ellington, Mr. Green oversees the development of the firm's many risk management tools adapted to the particular needs of Ellington's investment strategies.
 Mr. Green began his career at Ellington in June 2005.
 Over his career at Ellington, Mr. Green has performed a wide variety of roles at the firm, including assisting in the development of Ellington's interest rate and RMBS credit models, formulating hedging strategies, supporting new business initiatives, and helping design many of the computer systems that support the firm's specific portfolio management and operational needs.
-Mr. Green holds a Ph.D. in Pure Mathematics from Harvard University and a B.Sc. from McGill University. initiatives, and helping design many of the computer systems that support the firm specific portfolio management and operational needs.
-Mr. Green holds a Ph.D. in I
+Mr. Green holds a Ph.D. in Pure Mathematics from Harvard University and a B.Sc. from McGill University.

-Vassilios Nikos Nicopoulos Managing Director of Ellington
+Managing Director of Ellington

-Mr. Nicopoulos is a Managing Director at Ellington, a position he has held since January 55 2001, and is responsible for the mathematical modeling and computer implementation of Ellington's interest rate and hedging models, and their use in valuing, hedging, and managing the risk of MBS.
+Mr. Nicopoulos is a Managing Director at Ellington, a position he has held since January 2001, and is responsible for the mathematical modeling and computer implementation of Ellington's interest rate and hedging models, and their use in valuing, hedging, and managing the risk of MBS.
 Mr. Nicopoulos graduated magna cum laude, Phi Beta Kappa with a B.A. in Physics from Harvard University, and also holds M.A. and Ph.D. degrees in Theoretical Physics from Princeton University.
-Prior to his position at Oxford, he was a researcher and consultant at Los Alamos National Laboratory.